hicaku/hicaku/README.md

 ### <div>👋 Hi, I'm Hikmet.
 A frontend developer working since 2018</div>

-- 💻 Working at GoArt Metaverse as a Frontend Developer since 2023 January.
+- 💻 Working at Fast Track Solutions as a Frontend Developer since 2024 February.

-- ⏳ Currently learning React.js.

 - 🧾 Previously worked as a fullstack developer with PHP.